performant-software/dm-2/README.md

 6) Visit http://localhost:3000 to view the application.

 Please note that the development environment stores files on local disk in the /storage directory by default.
 You can configure different storage solutions in config/storage.yml.
-See the Rails ActiveStorage documentation for more details.
+See the Rails Active Storage documentation for more details.

 ### Manually